openshift-virtualization/wasp-agent/README.md

 ### Pod selection for eviction
 - Eviction doesn't target static pods, mirror pods, or critical system pods based on pod priority.
-  Pods in namespaces beginning with "openshift" or "kube-system" are excluded from eviction.

 ### Eviction order:
 - Exceeding memory resource limits